kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 | sv2 | a7 | Unix Time-based (MS) | UUIDv7 | {{sv2a7-section}} |
 {: #sv2 title='Sub-Variant 2 Algorithms'}

+TODO: Discuss if we want sv2a16 as Unix Time-based (NS)... this timestamp resolution was a big ask from the community.
+TODO: Reserve an sv2a17 for custom epoch, also a big item that came from the community.

 ### sv2a1 {#sv2a1-section}
 sv2a1 is based on UUIDv1 from {{RFC9562, Section 5.1}} with the following deltas: